-We require the most rigorous qualifications of our History tutors, in addition to a background check.
+We require the most rigorous qualifications from History tutors, in addition to a background check.

 Tutors deliver personally tailored History lessons from exceptional tutors in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our Washington DC History tutors.
+We offer an unparalleled satisfaction guarantee with your Washington DC History tutors.

 History Tutoring in Washington DC

 Customized private in-home and online tutoring

-Varsity Tutors offers History tutoring by highly credentialed tutors in Washington DC.
-We'll help you learn History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience History tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help you learn History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected History Tutors in Washington DC

 Our outstanding tutors are available and excited to help you conquer History.
 They have attended renowned programs like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and a number of other renowned colleges and universities.

 University Of Maryland - Journalism